SaraKim-sy/Web-Design-Challenge/README.md

 ## Background

 Data is more powerful when we share it with others!
-This project is to create a dashbaord showing the analysis using HTML, CSS, and Bootstrap.
+This project is to create a dashbaord showing the weather analysis using HTML, CSS, and Bootstrap.

 ![Images/landingResize.png](Images/landingResize.png)

 ## Latitude - Latitude Analysis Dashboard with Attitude

-For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
-Specifically, we'll be plotting [weather data](Resources/cities.csv).
+In this project, a visualization dashboard website was created using visualizations that were created in a past [repository](https://github.com/SaraKim-sy/Python-API-challenge).
+Specifically, [weather data](Resources/cities.csv) will be plotted.

-In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
+In building this dashboard, individual pages for each plot and a means by which we can navigate between them were created.
 These pages will contain the visualizations and their corresponding explanations.
-We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.
+The website has a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.

 ### About the website